johnsonjh/pcdos-crc/README.md

 ### Building for CP/M-86

-To build the program for CP/M-86 we recommend using the most recent versions of the [Aztec C cross-compiler](https://github.com/tsupplis/cpm86-crossdev) from [tsupplis](https://github.com/tsupplis).
+To build the program for CP/M-86 we are using the most recent versions of the [Aztec C cross-compiler](https://github.com/tsupplis/cpm86-crossdev) from [tsupplis](https://github.com/tsupplis).